phil294/AHK_X11/README.md

 NEW       3% (6/217): (not part of spec or from a more recent version)
 @@ Echo, ahk_x11_print_vars, FileRead, RegExGetPos, RegExReplace, EnvGet @@

-REMOVED   10% (22/217):
+REMOVED   6% (12/217):
 # ### Those that simply make no sense in Linux:
 # EnvSet, EnvUpdate, PostMessage, RegDelete, RegRead, RegWrite, SendMessage, #InstallKeybdHook,
 # #InstallMouseHook, #UseHook, Loop (registry)
 #
-# ### "Control" commands are impossible with X11, I *think*?
-# Control, ControlClick, ControlFocus, ControlGet, ControlGetFocus,
-# ControlGetPos, ControlGetText, ControlMove, ControlSetText, SetControlDelay
-#
 # ### Skipped for other reasons:
 # AutoTrim: It's always Off.
 It would not differentiate between %a_space% and %some_var%.
 #           It's possible but needs significant work.

-TO DO     50% (109/217): alphabetically
+TO DO     55% (119/217): alphabetically
-- BlockInput, ClipWait, CoordMode,
+- BlockInput, ClipWait, Control, ControlClick, ControlFocus, ControlGet, ControlGetFocus,
+- ControlGetPos, ControlGetText, ControlMove, ControlSetText, CoordMode,
 - DetectHiddenText, DetectHiddenWindows, Drive, DriveGet, DriveSpaceFree,
 - FileCopyDir, FileCreateShortcut,
 - FileInstall, FileGetAttrib, FileGetShortcut, FileGetSize, FileGetTime, FileGetVersion,